Ficus Religiosa / Bodhi Tree Bonsai: Easy to care and grow

-Bodhi trees belong to the Moraceae family and are native to India and south west china.
-They are semi evergreen trees that can grow up to a height of 38m when grown in their natural habitat.
-The leaves are green, cordate shaped with a drip tip.
-They bear figs which turn purple after ripening.
+Bodhi trees belong to the Moraceae family and are native to India and southwest china.
+They are semi-evergreen trees that can grow up to a height of 38m when grown in their natural habitat.
+The leaves are green and cordate-shaped with a drip tip.
+They bear figs that turn purple after ripening.
 The plants have a lifespan of up to 1500-3000 years and more.
 They are fast growers and more than attaining height, the plants spread in width extending their canopy.

 Image by truthseeker08 from Pixabay

-The tree is considered sacred in Hinduism, Buddhism and Jainism.
+The tree is considered sacred in Hinduism, Buddhism, and Jainism.
 Gautama Buddha attained enlightenment sitting under the bodhi tree.
-The barks peel off as the trees age.
+The barks peel off as the age of the tree.
 The figs ripen usually after defoliation of the tree.